Skip to main content

 Define or Choose a Metric

-Use a built-in system metric, enable one from the marketplace, or create your own custom metric with an LLM prompt.
+Use a built-in system metric, or create your own custom metric with an LLM Judge prompt, a Pattern, or a Formula.

 2

-Run your metric against a real call in the Playground to validate it produces the results you expect.
+Author mode’s test rail lets you run your metric against real calls — add test calls and hit Run all to validate it produces the results you expect.
 Iterate on the prompt until you’re satisfied.
+To compare many metrics across many calls at once, use Evaluate mode’s Run battery.

 3